parisyee/FEWD-NYC-12.12.17/Week_04_Multiple_Screens/Assignment/README.md

   - Content does not overlap
   - Changes to a single-column layout when appropriate

+### NOTE

+When you add your hamburger icon element, be sure to give it an ID of `hamburger`.
+If you do not do this, your menu will not appear and disappear when you click on the hamburger.

 #### Bonus

 Add different media queries for a 1000px breakpoint and a 480px breakpoint